Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Articles-Filters.md

 ## articleByCurrency

+Search for articles by currency.
+This will also return articles with no defined currency.

 | Property | Required | Default value | Description                 |
 |----------|----------|---------------|-----------------------------|
 | currency | Yes      |               | The currency to search for. |